< Go to Ice Axes

-Cons: No real spike
+Cons: No real spike.

-Hikers and early season backpackers can go a little lighter if willing to spend a little more.
-This is ideal for a ski mountaineer looking for a durable axe with better steep snow performance and who doesn't mind a less comfy grip.
+Hikers and early season backpackers can go a little lighter if they are willing to spend a little more.
+This product is ideal for a ski mountaineer looking for a durable axe with better steep snow performance and who doesn't mind a less comfy grip.
 The Black Diamond Raven Ultra is more comfortable, easier to use as a snow anchor, comes in more sizes and features a steel inset in the spike.
 But it also cost $30 more than the Snowracer.

 For better or worse, none of the weight savings is in the pick or the adze.
 Therefore it chops steps and tent platforms better than many of the general mountaineering axes we tested.
 It performs as well as the Black Diamond Raven Ultra and far better than the CAMP Corsa.
 The Snowracer self-arrests nicely, even in firmer conditions.
-The pick penetrats firmer snow and glacial ice better than most of the lighter ice axes in this review.
+The pick penetrates firmer snow and glacial ice better than most of the lighter ice axes in this review.
 It is more versatile and friendly on late season glacier routes than the Raven Ultra and is much better than a CAMP Corsa.
 The head is designed effectively for improvised snow anchors because it has numerous clip-in points in the pick and some smaller (slightly less useful ones) in the adze.
 The clip-in points in the head were not as easy to use as the BD Raven Ultra's but a little nicer than the CAMP Corsa.
 It does have a cap to keep the shaft from filling with snow.
-The textured shaft helps to increased your grip when booting step couloirs even when wearing fleece or other non-leather palmed gloves.
+The textured shaft helps to increase your grip when booting steep couloirs even when wearing fleece or other non-leather palmed gloves.

-At just under $80 the Petzl Snow Racer is the best deal on an ultralight ice axe.
+At just under $80 the Petzl Snowracer is the best deal on an ultralight ice axe.
 The Snowracer compares with any ice axe we tested in the price to weight ratio.
 This is a great ice axe for ski mountaineers or early season hikers not wanting to throw down the extra $30-$40 for a Raven Ultra.
-The Snow Racer is the best price for a sub 14 oz ice axe in the whole review.
+The Snowracer is the best price for a sub 14 oz ice axe in the whole review.

 — Ian Nicholson